cwi-swat/testing-dsls-with-dsls/README.md

 - 45 minutes: continue with exercises
 - 45 minutes: introduce scriptless testing with TESTAR and how DSL invariants can inform TESTAR.

-The exercises (see below) are meant to experience what can look like to test aspects of DSL, including the syntax, the type checker, and the dynamic semantics.
+The exercises (see below) are meant to experience what it can look like to test aspects of DSLs, including the syntax, the type checker, and the dynamic semantics.
 The implementation in this project has bugs!
 So the goal is to find them by writing tests.
 Optionally, you can have a look at the Rascal source code of the various parts (the syntax definition, the evaluator, or the type checker) to see if you can spot them, and, even more optionally, try to fix them (in that case, please rerun the `main();` command in the terminal described below).

 ### Preliminaries for the practical part